rkelson/metadata-asset-tracking-tool/metadata/boundaries/county_boundaries.md

 ### How was the dataset created

 UGRC developed this dataset using coordinate geometry ([COGO](https://pro.arcgis.com/en/pro-app/latest/help/editing/introduction-to-cogo.htm)) from legal descriptions provided by each county.
-When necessary, this dataset was adjusted to conform to known physical features such as rivers or mountain ranges.
+When necessary, this dataset was adjusted to conform to known physical features such as rivers or mountain ranges as indicated in the legal descriptions.
+Details on how the boundaries were drawn can be found on the official [Municipal Certifications](https://municert.utah.gov/) website.

 All updates, corrections, or clarifications to the county boundaries represented in this dataset must first be filed with the [Lieutenant Governor's](https://ltgovernor.utah.gov/) office.
 Once approved, UGRC receives the updated data and adjusts the polygon boundaries accordingly.